sybrew/the-seo-framework/readme.txt

 			* The deprecation function handler `deprecated.php` has been moved to the `/autodescription/inc/functions/` folder, from the `/autodescription/inc/deprecated/` folder.
 		* This cleans up the folders and some code.
 	/
-	* TODO Not all classes are now always available.
+	* TODO :: CONTINUE THIS EFFORT IN 3.0.0? :: Not all classes are now always available.
 Unless methods of such are called or required.
 		* This massively improves performance and reduces memory usage.
 		* This completely changes the architecture of the plugin.
 		* This is handled through autoloading, interfaces and magic methods.